 The ECRF has been established to encourage and assist astronomical research, rather than simple data-gathering.
 Projects in any field of astronomy are considered.
 Projects must comprise observational research which has a clearly defined objective and timeline, adds to the body of knowledge, and is appropriate for publication.
 Funds may be requested to support any aspect of the research including appropriate equipment (excluding office equipment and items which form an inherent part of a larger whole such as telescope mirrors), consumable items or essential travel but excluding personal remuneration.
 Applications for funding solely for travel to conferences or for planning research will not be considered.

-The application was required be in the form of a research proposal and include the following:
+The application are required be in the form of a research proposal and include the following:

 - A statement of the aims and hypotheses of the project.